 At ResComp (www.wou.edu/rescomp) we strive to provide all residents with easy access to the WOU network.
 We are here to help residents connect their personal computers to our network.
 By connecting personal computers to WOU's network in the residence halls, we hope to better support our residents' educational goals.
-If you need help connecting to our network, or just have questions, please call us at 503-838-9201 or come to the Residential Computer Lab - located in the Residential Service Center ((RSC) Located at D-3 on the Campus Map).
+If you need help connecting to our network, or just have questions, please call us at 503-838-9201 or come to the Residential Computer Lablocated in the Residential Service Center ((RSC) - just below Valsetz Dining Hall!

-• Wireless service is available in all of our residence halls.
+Wireless service is available in all of our residence halls.
 Your computer must be equipped with a Wireless Access Card to obtain wireless service.